voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     session = fo.launch_app(dataset)

+.. note::

     Check out :ref:`this section <app-config>` for more information about customizing the behavior of the App.

-.. note::

-    Any settings stored in a dataset's
-    :meth:`app_config <fiftyone.core.dataset.Dataset.app_config>` will override
-    the corresponding settings from your
-    :ref:`global App config <configuring-fiftyone-app>`.

 .. _storing-classes: